MIC-DKFZ/AVID/CONTRIBUTING.md

 ## Development Workflow
 ### Development
-1. Creat your feature branch
+1. Create your feature branch
   ```bash
   git checkout -b feature/short-description
   ```
 2. Make your code changes

-Develop your idea or your bug fix in you're venv/repo clone.
+Develop your idea or your bug fix in your venv/repo clone.
 If everything is ready, look for the next section to prepare your contribution for a pull request.
 If you have ideas to improve, fix or somehow advance AVID, **please feel whole heartily invited and encouraged to discuss the issues and ideas beforehand** over the GitHub issue section: https://github.com/MIC-DKFZ/AVID/issues